Genocs/genocs-library/src/Genocs.Security/README_NUGET.md

 # Genocs Security library

 This package contains the functionalities to be used to handle standard security concerns.

-The libraries can be used on .NET6, .NET7, .NET8.
+The libraries are built using .NET9, .NET8, .NET7, .NET6.
 ## Description

 Following an example of how the key should be.